axoflow/axosyslog-core-docs/content/headless/chunk/systemd-journal-namespace.md

     };
 ```

 {{% alert title="Note" color="info" %}}
 Namespace support was introduced to the Journalctl command line tool in Systemd version 2.45.
-The {{% param "product.abbrev" %}} application supports the <span>namespace()</span> option from version 3.29.
+The {{% param "product.abbrev" %}} application supports the `namespace()` option from version 3.29.
 For further information about namespaces on the Systemd side, see [Journal Namespaces](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html#Journal%20Namespaces).
 {{% /alert %}}